Jacqueline Ogeil: Career

-In 2010, Ogeil was appointed as a director of the historical house and gardens at Duneira in Mt Macedon.
+In 2010, she was appointed as a director of the historical house and gardens at Duneira in Mt Macedon.

+In 2018, she became the new Executive Director at Montsalvat artists' community in Melbourne.

+Awards

+Ogeil has won a Queen Elizabeth II Silver Jubilee Trust Award.

 In 2015, she was the winner of The Australian Financial Review, and Westpac 100 Women of Influence Awards for her double role as Director of Dunieira and her contribution to the Woodend Winter Arts Festival.

+In 2019 she was awarded an Australia Day Arts Ambassador Award from the Macedon Ranges Shire Council.